X-Men '92: Lilapalooza

-Lila Cheney is performing a concert with The Toadies and The Flaming Lips in order to create peace between humans and mutants.
-The X-Men act as the security, which is helpful since Death's Head comes to collect a bounty on Lila.
-Fabian Cortez appears and overcharges Lila's teleporting powers and she takes the X-Men to a distant planet inhabited by the Brood.
-After a brief skirmish with the Brood, the X-Men realize they are mutant outcasts from the rest of the Brood hive and protect them from Gladiator and the Shi'ar.
+Lila Cheney is performing a concert with The Toadies and The Flaming Lips to create peace between humans and mutants, with the X-Men as security.
+Death's Head comes to collect a bounty on Lila, and at the same time Fabian Cortez appears and overcharges Lila's teleporting powers, causing her to take the X-Men to a distant planet inhabited by the Brood.
+After a fight with the Brood, the X-Men realize they are mutant outcasts from the rest of the Brood hive and protect them from Gladiator and the Shi'ar.
 During the battle the X-Men steal the Shi'ar ship and return to Earth.
 Meanwhile, Apocalypse and a group of mutant villains appear at the concert and suggest a truce.
 Cable and the X-Force appear and fight, but Professor X realizes that Apocalypse's intentions are semi-altruistic.
 He plans to convert all humans into mutants and take over the world, so he can defeat the Celestial Exodus.
 Cyclops and Jean Grey return from the future with the Darkhold.
 Professor X decides to use it to convert every human into a mutant only if humankind agrees.

 In the denouement, humankind overwhelmingly agrees to help and Professor X uses the Darkhold to convert everyone into a mutant.
 Now with every person on Earth super-powered, they all press the attacks against Exodus.